Dr. Melina Mailhot

 Students interested in applying for the Mathematics and Statistics co-op should refer to §24 of the Undergraduate Calendar where a full description of the admission requirements is provided, and should complete this Co-op application form.

-Academic content is identical to that of the regular program, but six study terms are interspersed with four work terms (except for MACF which has three work terms).
+Academic content is identical to that of the regular program, but six study terms are interspersed with three work terms.
 Students are supervised personally and must meet the requirements specified by the Faculty of Arts and Science and the Institute for Co-operative Education in order to continue their studies in the co-op format.

 Liaison between the student, the employers, and the Institute for Co-operative Education is provided by the Mathematics and Statistics Co-op Committee, which includes the student's advisors.
 Please refer to §24 of the Undergraduate Calendar for the schedule of study and work terms and the full description of admission requirements.